Board of Directors

 Tripp Killin is the Executive Director of the Jeniam Foundation, a small family foundation in CT that focuses primarily on conservation issues.
 Previously, he was Associate Director of the New Mexico Wilderness Alliance, an advocacy group working to preserve wild places in the Land of Enchantment (including vital wolf habitat).
 After leaving the staff, he joined the Board of the Alliance, where he served for a number of years in various capacities.
 Tripp received a B.S. in Biology from the University of New Mexico (Go Lobos!) and then spent a decade in the software industry, first in Silicon Valley and then in Albuquerque.
 Tripp joined the Wolf Conservation Center to help save a creature that is critical to many wild ecosystems and which represents the very essence of Wilderness.
 He believes wolves are an indicator species for health of the human spirit.

 Veronica Dodge is an attorney with The Bureau of National Affairs, Inc. (BNA), primarily focusing on contracts and licensing and copyright issues.
 Before joining BNA in 2014, Veronica held the same role with its parent company, Bloomberg L.P., from 2006-2013.
 Prior to becoming a lawyer, she had a career in the financial industry, holding Investor Services roles with Merrill Lynch and Related Capital Company.
 Veronica obtained a B.A. in English from the State University at Albany in 1992, and a J.D. from Brooklyn Law School in 2006.
-She is admitted to the bars of New York and New Jersey.
+She is admitted to the bar of New York.
 Veronica is also on the Advisory Board of The Sanctuary Series, a piano concert series in South Salem, NY.
 Acting on her interest in animal and environmental conservation, Veronica began volunteering at the WCC in 2009, and joined the Board in 2015.
 She has helped educate visitors to the WCC, had the incredible opportunity to be a wolf nanny to baby Nikai, and continues as part of the animal care team.
 Veronica’s best adventure of all started in 2011 while coordinating the WCC’s “Wine & Wolves” event, where she met fellow volunteer James M. Dodge III (Sam).
 They married in 2013, and live in South Salem, NY.
 Weekends will often find Veronica on an ATV delivering fresh water to the wolf enclosures and caring for the ambassador wolves, while Sam works on the WCC’s technology.

 Shari Wolf Ruckh